cartesi/logger-dlib/README.md

 input_file = "test_file"
 output_file = "recovered_file"

-root = test_logger.upload_file(input_file)
+root = test_logger.submit_file(input_file)
 test_logger.download_file(root, output_file)

 assert filecmp.cmp(input_file, output_file), "Files not match"
 ```
-The above codes call the `upload_file` with a file existing on the machine.
+The above codes call the `submit_file` with a file existing on the machine.
 This function will automatically handles the details of submitting raw data to the On-chain Logger.
 A root hash of the constructed merkle tree will be returned.
 Then call the `download_file` with the root hash just received and the destination path to write to the file.
 The two files should be identical.

 ## Testing with the grpc server using test client (integration test)